ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 };
 ```

 This structure is used because of parameter lock functionality.
-I first thought to check if the parameter is locked or not inside of a `Randomizer.randomFunc`, like following:
+At first, I considered to check if the parameter is locked or not inside of a `Randomizer.randomFunc`, like below:

 ```javascript
 (prm) => {